comitanigiacomo/leetcode/problems/2108.find.first.palindromic.string.in.the.array/solution.md

 # Approach

-The program siterate through the given array of strings and checks each string if it is a palindrome using the isPalindrome function.
+The program iterates through the given array of strings and checks each string if it is a palindrome using the isPalindrome function.
 The first palindrome found is returned.
 If no palindrome is found, an empty string is returned.

 # Complexity